Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Jingili has ten active public transport stops, all of which are bus stops.
-These stops are served by twenty-five different routes that together facilitate 1,275 weekly passenger trips.
-The accessibility of the transport system is rated as excellent, with residents typically residing just 185 meters from their nearest stop.
+Jingili has ten operational public transport stops, all providing bus services.
+These stops are served by twenty-five different routes, collectively facilitating 1,275 weekly passenger trips.
+The area's transport accessibility is rated as excellent, with residents typically residing 185 meters from the nearest stop.
+Predominantly residential, Jingili sees most residents commuting outward.
+Cars remain the primary mode of transport at 88%, with cycling accounting for 4%.
+Vehicle ownership averages 1.7 per dwelling, exceeding the regional average.

 Frequently Asked Questions - Transport